 - Discuss the benefits of dental sealant applications to protect the tooth from bacteria.

-- Consider the benefits of a dental fluoride treatment.
+- Consider the benefits of dental fluoride treatments.

 Many people will find making these changes is difficult.
 However, routine dental appointments can help to protect your teeth even more so than any other changes you make.
 Don’t put off getting in to see your dentist.